-- After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual. - Use approved bonding agent, sealants or their equivalents when required. - Use hand tools, power tools (disassembly only) and recommended special tools where specified for safe and efficient service repairs. - When repairing the fuel, oil, water, vacuum or exhaust systems, check all affected lines for leaks.
+- Use approved bonding agent, sealants or their equivalents when required. - Use hand tools, power tools (disassembly only) and recommended special tools where specified for safe and efficient service repairs. - When repairing the fuel, oil, water, vacuum or exhaust systems, check all affected lines for leaks.

-Before servicing the vehicle: Protect fenders, upholstery and carpeting with appropriate cov-
+Protect fenders, upholstery and carpeting with appropriate cov-